 - P - Policies & practices to create environments that enable healthy eating and active living.

 - S - Statistics & story telling about message reach, assessment/plans completed and policy/environmental changes made.

 Using these 5 elements, organizations in our community can engage at a level that best matches their needs, resources and capabilities.
-Partners compile a work plan, a MAPPS for Change, which is customized and will guide their actions in incorporating the Healthy Lifestyle Initiative into their office setting/practice.
+Partners create a MAPPS for Change plan that is customized and will guide their actions to incorporate the Healthy Lifestyle Initiative into their organization.